Seagate/cortx/doc/Cortx on VA.rst

 **********
 Procedure
 **********
-The procedure to install Cortx on VA is mentioned below.
+The procedure to install CORTX on VA is mentioned below.

 1. Login to `GitHub <https://github.com/>`_ with your credentials.